LucaHaverty/cs261-extracredit/README.md

 # Query in 3D space
 found = ot.query(Cuboid(0, 0, 0, 50, 50, 50))
 print("Found points:", found)

+# Get the number of points found in the octree
+len(qt)

 ```

 ## 📚 Concepts